Mayoral elections in Manchester, New Hampshire, in the 19th century: 1861

-The 1861 Manchester, New Hampshire mayoral election was held to elect the mayor of Manchester, New Hampshire.
+The 1861 Manchester, New Hampshire, mayoral election was held to elect the mayor of Manchester, New Hampshire.
 It saw the reelection of David A. Bunton, who defeated challenger James A. Weston.

 1862

-The 1862 Manchester, New Hampshire mayoral election was held to elect the mayor of Manchester, New Hampshire.
+The 1862 Manchester, New Hampshire, mayoral election was held to elect the mayor of Manchester, New Hampshire.
 It saw the reelection of Theodore T. Abbott to a third nonconsecutive term.
 Abbott defeated Theodore T. Abbott.

 1863

-The 1863 Manchester, New Hampshire mayoral election was held to elect the mayor of Manchester, New Hampshire.
+The 1863 Manchester, New Hampshire, mayoral election was held to elect the mayor of Manchester, New Hampshire.
 It saw the election of Frederick Smyth to a fourth nonconsecutive term, making him the first mayor of the city to be elected to a fourth term.
 Smyth was elected nearly unanimously, with the remainder of the vote being a scattering of write-in votes, with no single individual receiving more than five write-in votes.

 1864

-The 1864 Manchester, New Hampshire mayoral election was held to elect the mayor of Manchester, New Hampshire.
+The 1864 Manchester, New Hampshire, mayoral election was held to elect the mayor of Manchester, New Hampshire.
 It saw the election of Darwin J. Daniels, who defeated Joseph Kidder.

 1865

-The 1865 Manchester, New Hampshire mayoral election was held in August 1865 to elect the mayor of Manchester, New Hampshire.
+The 1865 Manchester, New Hampshire, mayoral election was held in August 1865 to elect the mayor of Manchester, New Hampshire.
 It was held in August after the death in office of mayor Darwin J. Daniels.
 It saw the election of John Hosley, who defeated Joseph B. Clark.

 1866

-The 1866 Manchester, New Hampshire mayoral election was held to elect the mayor of Manchester, New Hampshire.
+The 1866 Manchester, New Hampshire, mayoral election was held to elect the mayor of Manchester, New Hampshire.
 It saw the election of Joseph B. Clark, who defeated former mayor Edward W. Harrington.

 1867

-The 1867 Manchester, New Hampshire mayoral election was held to elect the mayor of Manchester, New Hampshire.
-It saw the election of James A. Weston, who unseated incumbent mayor Joseph B. Clark.
+The 1867 Manchester, New Hampshire, mayoral election was held to elect the mayor of Manchester, New Hampshire.
+It saw the election of Democrat James A. Weston, who unseated incumbent Republican Joseph B. Clark.

 1868

-The 1868 Manchester, New Hampshire mayoral election was held to elect the mayor of Manchester, New Hampshire.
+The 1868 Manchester, New Hampshire, mayoral election was held to elect the mayor of Manchester, New Hampshire.
 It saw the election of Isaac W. Smith, who unseated incumbent mayor James A. Weston.

 1869

-The 1869 Manchester, New Hampshire mayoral election was held to elect the mayor of Manchester, New Hampshire.
+The 1869 Manchester, New Hampshire, mayoral election was held to elect the mayor of Manchester, New Hampshire.
 It saw the election of James A. Weston, who was elected to a second nonconsecutive term by unseating incumbent mayor Isaac W. Smith.

 1870

-The 1870 Manchester, New Hampshire mayoral election was held to elect the mayor of Manchester, New Hampshire.
+The 1870 Manchester, New Hampshire, mayoral election was held to elect the mayor of Manchester, New Hampshire.
 It saw the reelection of James A. Weston to a third overall term, defeating Peter Chandler and Andrew C. Wallace.

 1871

-The 1871 Manchester, New Hampshire mayoral election was held to elect the mayor of Manchester, New Hampshire.
+The 1871 Manchester, New Hampshire, mayoral election was held to elect the mayor of Manchester, New Hampshire.
 It saw the election of Person Colby Cheney, who defeated former mayor John Holsey.

 1872

-The 1872 Manchester, New Hampshire mayoral election was held on December 10, 1872 to elect the mayor of Manchester, New Hampshire.
+The 1872 Manchester, New Hampshire, mayoral election was held on December 10, 1872, to elect the mayor of Manchester, New Hampshire.
 It saw the election of Charles H. Bartlett, who defeated Joseph Kidder.